 When it comes to softbaits for clear water bass, senkos and craw baits really stick out and are great lure choices for clear water bass!

-Another great advantage of using softbaits is the fact that you can rig them in all sorts of ways, which gives you the opportunity to test out different styles and presentations, in order to trig those clear water bass.
+Another great advantage of using softbaits is the fact that you can rig them in all sorts of ways, which gives you the opportunity to test out different styles and presentations, in order to trigger those clear water bass.
 Popular and very successful rigs for senkos and craw baits include the:

 - Texas rig